Comfy-Org/embedded-docs/README.md

 3. A pull request that modifies `pyproject.toml` is merged to main

 The publishing workflow:
-1. Copies documentation from `docs/` to `comfyui_embedded_docs/docs/`
-2. Builds the package using `python -m build`
+1. Builds the package using `python -m build`
-3. Publishes to PyPI using the configured PYPI_TOKEN secret
+2. Publishes to PyPI using the configured PYPI_TOKEN secret